MarlinFirmware/Marlin/README.md

 ## Credits

-TH3D Unified Firmware 2.0 is build on top of Marlin Firmware.
+TH3D Unified 2.0 Firmware is built on top of Marlin Firmware.
 Please donate to their dev team if you wish to make a donation.
 This project is done by TH3D Studio LLC to provide the 3D printing community with easy to use firmware and also enable ease of use with our products and other products on the market.
 Profits from our store allow our technical team to make projects like this available for free to the community.

 The current Marlin dev team consists of: